List of people executed in Florida

 The following is a list of people executed by the U.S. state of Florida since capital punishment was resumed in the United States in 1976.

-The total amounts to 122 people.
-Of the 122 people executed, 44 have been executed by electrocution and 78 have been executed by lethal injection.
-Two other people, Buddy Earl Justus and Michael Lee Lockhart, were sentenced to death in Florida, but executed in other states.
+The total amounts to 140 people.
+Of the 140 people executed, 44 have been executed by electrocution and 96 have been executed by lethal injection.
+Two other people, Buddy Earl Justus and Michael Lee Lockhart, were sentenced to death in Florida, but were executed in Virginia and Texas respectively.